The Yama Yama Man: Influences

 Ada Jones recorded "Yama Yama Man" in 1909 for Victor Light Opera Company.
 The lyrics for verse two and three were changed, verse two being more bawdy.
 It spent five weeks at #1 in 1909 and was the most popular song of her career.
 Stanley Kirkby recorded a version around 1912 accompanied by banjo.
-In 1909, the Cuban dance orchestra Orquesta De Enrique Pena recorded a version in a traditional Cuban style.
+In 1909, the Cuban dance orchestra Orquesta de Enrique Peña recorded a version in a traditional Cuban style.

 In 1909, the young dancer Irene Foote began imitating Bessie McCoy's "Yama Yama Man" in amateur theatricals.
 Irene's mother would take her around to Broadway producers auditioning her talent using the Yama routine, but with little success.
 Irene later had a successful career in modern dance with her husband Vernon Castle and in 1939 Ginger Rogers played Irene in the biographical film The Story of Vernon and Irene Castle, in which Rogers re-enacts Irene imitating Bessie McCoy's "Yama Yama Man" routine during an audition (see film clip).

+In 1918, animation pioneer Max Fleischer created a clown character based on a costume worn by his brother, Dave, who was a former Coney Island Clown.
+This clown character, which was featured in the famous Out of the Inkwell films, evolved into Koko the Clown,appears to owe much to the Yama Yama Girl costume.
+Both Koko and Bessie McCoy wore clothing of loose black material, with three large white pom-poms in front and a white-trimmed neck frill.
+Both wore white foot coverings, white gloves with long fingers, and a hat with the same white pom-pom as in front.
+A 1922 sheet music drawing makes the connection explicit, saying "Out of the Inkwell, the New Yama Yama Clown", showing a picture of Koko.

 In Warner's Look For The Silver Lining (1949), June Haver plays Marilyn Miller imitating Ginger Rogers imitating Irene Foote imitating Bessie McCoy's performance.

 The song led to a spin-off children's novel Yama Yama Land (1909) by Grace Duffie Boylan.
-F. Scott Fitzgerald briefly mentioned it in The Beautiful and Damned (1922).
+F. Scott Fitzgerald briefly mentioned it in Book Two of The Beautiful and Damned (1922).

-In 1967, actor George Segal released an LP titled "The Yama Yama Man", the title track is a ragtime version with horns and banjos.
+In 1967, actor George Segal released an LP titled The Yama Yama Man, the title track is a ragtime version with horns and banjos.
 Segal apparently released the album due to his popularity doing same on The Tonight Show Starring Johnny Carson.
-In 1989, the Madison, Wisconsin punk band Tar Babies released a song "Yama Yama Man" on their album Honey Bubble but it has no connection musically or lyrically with the original, in name only.

-The song continued to find an audience into the 21st century with a jazzy cover by Californian group The High Sierra Jazz Band that includes animated singing that is mostly faithful to the original lyrics and spirit of the song.
-The song was released on their album "We Got'Em".

-In 1918, the cartoonist Max Fleischer created Koko the Clown, who appears to owe much to the Yama Yama Girl costume.
-Both Koko and Bessie McCoy wore clothing of loose black material, with three large white pom-poms in front and a white-trimmed neck frill.
-Both wore white foot coverings, white gloves with long fingers, and a hat with the same white pom-pom as in front.
-A 1922 sheet music drawing makes the connection explicit, saying "Out of the Inkwell, the New Yama Yama Clown", showing a picture of Koko.
+Author William Manchester in his 1980 memoir, Goodbye, Darkness, recalled that as a youth his "Virginia nanny" threatened him with a bogeyman, "the yama yama man".